openshift/sriov-network-operator/README.md

 - The mtu of the PF is set by the underlying virtualization platform and cannot be changed by the sriov-network-operator.
 - The numVfs parameter has no effect as there is always 1 VF
 - The deviceType field depends upon whether the underlying device/driver is [native-bifurcating or non-bifurcating](https://doc.dpdk.org/guides/howto/flow_bifurcation.html) For example, the supported Mellanox devices support native-bifurcating drivers and therefore deviceType should be netdevice (default).
 The support Intel devices are non-bifurcating and should be set to vfio-pci.

+#### Multiple policies

+When multiple SriovNetworkNodeConfigPolicy CRs are present, the `priority` field (0 is the highest priority) is used to resolve any conflicts.
+Conflicts occur only when same PF is referenced by multiple policies.
+The final desired configuration is saved in `SriovNetworkNodeState.spec.interfaces`.

+Policies processing order is based on priority (lowest first), followed by `name` field (starting from `a`).
+Policies with same **priority** or **non-overlapping VF groups** (when #-notation is used in pfName field) are merged, otherwise only the highest priority policy is applied.
+In case of same-priority policies and overlapping VF groups, only the last processed policy is applied.

 ## Components and design